jasdvl/sample-aspnetcore-microservices/README.md

    - Acts as a reverse proxy to route requests between the Blazor frontend and backend microservices, enabling efficient load distribution and separation of concerns.

 3. **HomeAnalytica.Grpc.Contracts (Protobuf Definitions)**
-   - A gRPC service to facilitate efficient communication between microservices, allowing seamless data exchange and integration of insights from various components.
+   - A library containing Protobuf definitions for gRPC communication between the Blazor Web App and the Data Collection microservice.

-4. **HomeAnalytica.DataRegistry (DataRegistry Service)**
+4. **HomeAnalytica.DataRegistry (Data Registry Microservice)**
    - Storage of sensor devices and related.

-5. **HomeAnalytica.DataCollection (Data Collection Service)**
+5. **HomeAnalytica.DataCollection (Data Collection Microservice)**
    - Simulates the collection and storage of sample data, such as temperature, humidity, and energy consumption.
 Users manually input sample data through the frontend.